 - the month - February and March are the most expensive

 - your age - youngsters and seniors get lucky

-- length of your ski vacation - you can use one ski pass up to 14 days but such long ski vacation is rather costly
+- length of your ski vacation - you can use one ski pass for up to 14 days but such a long ski vacation is rather costly

-Click here to get more information on current Livigno ski pass price.
+Click here to get more information on the current Livigno ski pass price.